Call for Workshops and Tutorials Proposals

 - The topics and issues on which the workshop or the tutorial will focus on.

-- The intended workshop or tutorial duration (half-day or full-day event).
+- The intended workshop or tutorial duration (two-hours, half-day, full-day event, two day event).

 - A link to the prior iteration of this workshop or tutorial, if applicable.

 - You can also discuss other closely related workshops.

 - A brief description of the workshop or tutorial format, e.g., the mix of events such as paper presentations, invited talks, panels, and general discussion.

 - A brief description of your plan to attract people to your workshop